Skip to contents

 Data manipulation

-First, we load the Lui2015.csv file into R with the read.csv() function and inspect the first six data entries with the head() function (the data set is also included in the package and can accessed via the data("Lui2015", package = "RoBMA") call).
+First, we load the Lui2015.csv file into R with the read.csv() function and inspect the first six data entries with the head() function (the data set is also included in the package and can be accessed via the data("Lui2015", package = "RoBMA") call).

 df <- read.csv(file = "Lui2015.csv")